Immunity and viral serology . Patient guide

 Can I order a Rubella IgG blood test privately in London?

 Yes.
 WMG Health offers Rubella IgG as part of bespoke panels and several pre-built panels at our 134 Harley Street clinic.
 Results are clinician-reviewed by a GMC-registered doctor within 4 hours for the most common assays.
-Bespoke panels from £180; bookings via /contact/ or 020 3239 3378.
+All panels are custom-built around your specific question; bookings via /contact/ or 020 3239 3378.